team-bytelab/catalystpay-php-sdk/README.md

 ### Demo video Url <https://www.screenpresso.com/=raBX>

 ## Installation

 `composer require catalystpay/catalystpay-php-sdk`

 ## Catalyst Pay Integration Guide
-### 1) Go to root project and you can use this PaymentSDK class in your PHP code as follows
+### 1) Go to root project and you can use this catalystPaySDK class in your PHP code as follows

 ```php